NafisaTonni/Playwright_test/README.md

     - **Step 3:** Following fill will be added
         - **node_modules:** all libraries are present here(Node, Playwright)
-        - **playwright-report:** test report HTML file provide.[this file will be generate after run a test]
+        - **playwright-report:** test report HTML file provided.[this file will be generate after run a test]
         - **test-results:** test result show in JSON formate.[this file will be generate after run a test]
         - **tests:** all test files.
         - **.gitignore:** to be used during git commit and push